 The Botanical Gardens at the Bellagio is one of our favorite spots on the Strip.
-We try to visit throughout the year to see all the different decor and are always impressed with what they do with it.
-Christmas is one of the most magical times to visit and we can’t wait to go again this year.
+We try to visit to see all the seasonal decor throughout the year and are always impressed with their displays.
+Christmas is one of the most magical times to visit, and we can’t wait to go again this year.

 What You Need to Know About the Bellagio Botanical Gardens

-In between each season, the gardens are closed for 5-6 days to redecorate.
-Otherwise, it’s open 7 days a week 24 hours a day.
-In addition to that, it’s free to the public!
+The gardens are closed between each season for 5-6 days to redecorate.
+Otherwise, it’s open 24/7, and it’s free to enter.

 - The gardens get crowded making it hard to take photos.
 The best time to visit is early mornings when most people are still sleeping in.